-Common Automobile Accidents Injuries: Whiplash, Sprains, Strains, and Contusions
+Common Car Wreck Injuries: Whiplash, Sprains, Strains, and Contusions

 With over 250 million registered vehicles in the US in 2006, car accidents have become a common occurrence in the daily lives of most Americans.
 An auto accident can lead to a wide variety of physical and emotional injuries.
 The most common, and often overlooked, of these physical injuries are soft-tissue injuries.
 Soft-tissue injuries include whiplash, sprains, strains, and contusions (bruises).
 If you’ve been in an auto accident and suffered from a soft-tissue injury, you may be eligible to receive financial compensation from the person responsible for causing the accident.
 Learn more about these auto accident injuries, and contact The Roberts Law Firm, serving Orange County and other Southern California areas, for experienced legal representation.